juju/docs/src/en/commands.md

    **Details:**

-   Sets constraints for a service, which are used for all new machines provisioned for that service.
+   Sets constraints for an application, which are used for all new machines provisioned for that application.
 They can be viewed with `juju get- constraints`.

    By default, the model is the current model.

-   Service constraints are combined with model constraints, set with `juju set-model-constraints`, for commands (such as 'juju deploy') that provision machines for services.
-Where model and service constraints overlap, the service constraints take precedence.
+   Application constraints are combined with model constraints, set with `juju set-model-constraints`, for commands (such as 'juju deploy') that provision machines for applications.
+Where model and application constraints overlap, the application constraints take precedence.

    Constraints for a specific model can be viewed with `juju get-model- constraints`.

-   This command requires that the service to have at least one unit.
+   This command requires that the application to have at least one unit.
 To apply constraints to the first unit set them at the model level or pass them as an argument when deploying.